jrandj/aws-solutions-architect-associate/README.md

 1. Amazon MQ.

     * Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ that makes it easy to set up, migrate and operate message brokers on AWS Cloud.

+    * Preferred over SNS with SQS for new applications, and required for anything specific to JMS and some other protocols.
+Note that Amazon MQ restricts access to private networking.

 1. Amazon Simple Notification Service (Amazon SNS).